 Dental fear and anxiety keeps millions of people away from the dental office every year.
 For them, local anesthesia isn’t enough because while it numbs the pain, it does nothing to minimize the fear and other psychological factors that patients away from their dentists.
 Many dentists use conscious sedation as a way to put patients at ease during dental treatment.

-Most forms of conscious sedation are considered "light" or "moderate".
+Most forms of dental conscious sedation are considered "light" or "moderate".
 But conscious sedation is also referred to as sleep dentistry despite most patients remaining awake during their procedures.
 There are different types of sedation dentistry available for treating different levels of dental anxiety.
 Each of these options puts you in varied states of relaxation:

 Light Sedation – You are minimally sedated.
 You will be able to relax while remaining awake and alert.